waffle-iron/moderndeveloper-questionnaire/encyclopedia/sub.md

 # Sub

-*Sub defines a portion of writing that appears slightly below, and smaller in size, compared with the original writing.*
+*Sub defines a portion of text that appears slightly below, and usually smaller in size, compared with the original writing.*

 The *sub* is an HTML element used to mark up *typographical conventions* with specific meanings.
 This item represents a *subscript* and it can be used within the document where a *phrasing content* is expected.